paralus/website/docs/Usage/clusters.md

 ## Adding Clusters

 Paralus allows you to add clusters that are running either on your on-prem environment or on a public/private cloud.
-Once imported, Paralus will provide deep visibility and insight into all aspects of the Kubernetes cluster.
+Once added, Paralus will provide deep visibility and insight into all aspects of the Kubernetes cluster.
 It provides you with a centralized management dashboard to control access across all your clusters irrespective of where they are hosted.

 To Add a cluster, simply click on **New Cluster**, choose the environment and Kubernetes distribution.
 Provide a name and a description for the cluster and proceed.